gbuckingham89/wpstrap/README.md

 WP Strap is widget ready - allowing you to add widgets to the sidebar through the WordPress admin area.
 Additional CSS rules have been added to ensure the default WordPress widgets display nicely.

 #Changelog
-##V0.2 - xx/xx/xxxx
+##v0.2 - 05/09/2012
 ###All Changes
 - Added support for post featured images
 - Styled password protected post password form and hid comments from password protected posts until a password has been provided
-- Now Bootstrap only sub-menus one at a time, support has been added for unlimited depth in the navigation menu
+- Now Bootstrap dropdown sub-menus open one at a time, support has been added for unlimited depth in the navigation menu
 - Upgraded Bootstrap assets to v2.1.1
 - Introduced Google Analytics tracking code
 - Added ability to change sidebar width
 - Added full width page template
 - Fixed bug with menu which prevented dropdown from showing

-##V0.1 - 28/08/2012
+##v0.1 - 28/08/2012
 ###Highlights
 - First release
 - Styling for most basic WordPress features